 Some people love the duck pond at Gypsy Hill Park.
 Others appreciate the fishing lake or dog park.
 Bring your inlines, your BMX, or your skateboard to thrill onlookers with your mad tricks at the skatepark.
 During the summer, the bandstand hosts free summer concerts.
 Concerts feature a different genre each night and include the Stonewall Brigade Band on Monday, Praise in the Park on Tuesday, Bluegrass in the Park on Wednesday, and Jazz in the Park on Thursday.

 Those who want a real workout will enjoy the mountain biking and hiking trails at hilly Montgomery Hall Park.
 If disc golf is more your style, tee up on the 18-hole course.

 The Wine Cellar

 The Wine Cellar hosts regular tastings.
 Sip some samples and then select a bottle of wine or beer from the newly expanded beer selection.
-The tastings are sometimes on Fridays and sometimes on Saturdays.
+The tastings are on Fridays or on Saturdays.
 Check Facebook for more info.